Captncarty/MAZEGAME/README.md

 This **MazeGame** is a mini project written in C programming language that gives the user a virtual interface well laced with critical functionalities enabling robust movement and interactions.

-## The banking system provides the following features:
+## The MAZEGAME provides the following features:

 * **getRad()** - This function converts the angle to Radian
 * **fixAngle()** - This function helps to correct the given Angle